-Eclipse is a free, open-source integrated development environment (IDE) used in computer programming.
-It is very popular for developing Java applications, but through plugins Eclipse can be turned into a multi-language programming software application.
-Eclipse has all the features one would expect from any proper IDE, including the following:
+Eclipse is an open-source integrated development environment (IDE) used for computer programming.
+It is very popular for developing Java applications, but through plugins, Eclipse can be turned into a multi-language programming software application.
+Eclipse is free-to-use and has all the features one would expect from any proper IDE, including:

 - Syntax highlighting